#Fiction: Deceptive Mirror

 As was typical of the market, people were everywhere, all talking at the same time, trying to better everyone else, financially, and for space.
 She sidestepped a small huddle of water, and was almost ran over by a woman who brushed her off, and just continued walking, without even a backward glance.
 Her laboured movement only drew further attention.

-She could barely go anywhere without whispers, and even when she decided, after she gave birth, to go back to school, she stopped after the third day when a girl told her to go and search for the father of her child instead of being in school, and later when a teacher made an example of her in the midst of a lecture.
+She could barely go anywhere without whispers, and even when she decided, after she gave birth, to return to school, she realized, only after the third day that it was a bad idea.
+A girl in class told her to go and search for the father of her child instead of being in school.
+And then later, when one of the teachers made an example of her in the midst of a lecture.

 Her uncle always defended her in all matters.
 In fact, it was he who stood by her when they discovered she was pregnant, and her Aunt wanted her out unless she revealed who was responsible, of which she remained mute.
 Even when her father, who stayed in the village, heard, he exploded with expletives, cursing her, and questioning her sanity when she still refused to name anyone.